andy-preston/andy-preston.github.io/views/if-parentheses.md

 ---
 # cSpell:words Rossum
-title: "Parentheses on IF statements"
 tags: philosophy
 date: "2023-09-07"
 ---

+# Parentheses on IF statements

 Look at this statement: